Yamato-Security/EnableWindowsLogSettings/README.md

 ##### Option 2: Enabling through the registry
 ```
 HKLM\SOFTWARE\Wow6432Node\Policies\Microsoft\Windows\PowerShell\ModuleLogging → EnableModuleLogging = 1
-HKLM\SOFTWARE\Wow6432Node\Policies\Microsoft\Windows\PowerShell\ModuleLogging \ModuleNames → * = *
+HKLM\SOFTWARE\Wow6432Node\Policies\Microsoft\Windows\PowerShell\ModuleLogging\ModuleNames → * = *
 ```

 ### Script Block Logging (134 sigma rules)

 Default settings: `On Win 10/2016+, if a PowerShell script is flagged as suspicious by AMSI, it will be logged with a level of Warning.`

-Turning on Script Block logging will enable event ID `4104` as well as `4105` and `4106` if you enable `Log script block invocation start / stop events`, however, it is not recommended to enable the script block invocation start and stop events.
+Turning on Script Block logging will enable event ID `4104`.
+If you enable `Log script block invocation start / stop events`, EID `4105` and `4106` will also be enabled, however, this is not recommended as it will just create noise.
-It is supported by default in PowerShell 5.0+ (Win 10+), however you can enable this on older OSes (Win 7+) if you install .NET 4.5 and WMF 4.0+.
+Script Block logging is supported by default in PowerShell 5.0+ (Win 10+), however you can enable this on older OSes (Win 7+) if you install .NET 4.5 and WMF 4.0+.
 Unfortunately, the maximum size of a single Windows event log is 32 KB so any PowerShell scripts greater than this will be fragmented in 32 KB sized blocks.
 If you have the original PowerShell Operational `.evtx` file, you can use the [block-parser](https://github.com/matthewdunwoody/block-parser) tool to un-fragment these logs into a single easily readable text file.
 One good thing about Script Block logging is that even if a malicious script is obfuscated with XOR, Base 64, ROT13, etc... the decoded script will be logged making analysis much easier.